-With the aim of democratizing team access to the Project Competition phase, facilitating future access to presentations of all teams, avoiding gatherings in closed spaces, and continuing to allow knowledge exchange between the Technical Committee and Competitors, oral presentations, as in recent years, will be conducted online using the Zoom software on a date to be disclosed in a future revision of the regulations.
-The presentation schedule will be announced on the date provided in Appendix 9.
-The presentations will be evaluated, recorded, and freely accessible to participating teams and the general public through links to broadcasts on Youtube (to be disclosed).
-These links will be available on the Technical Committee's Instagram as well as on the website www.aeroct.com.br.
-Entry passwords will be available on the website www.aeroct.com.br Entry passwords on the website www.aeroct.com.br and will be sent to the registered email on the website.
+The oral presentations will be conducted online using the Zoom platform.
+The presentation schedule will be announced on the date provided in Appendix 8.
+The presentations will be evaluated, recorded, and freely accessible to participating teams and the general public through links to live streams on Youtube (to be provided).
+These links will be available on the Technical Committee's Instagram as well as on the website www.aeroct.com. br.